Welcome to the Cape York 4X4 Tagalong Tours itinerary page, our tours start on specific dates and these may be seen below.

 Day 12: After an early morning to experience the amazing sunrise (optional) we depart Captain Billy Landing and continue down the Peninsula Development Road before turning east onto the infamous Frenchman's Track.

-Day 15: After a visit to the renowned Quinkan Cultural Centre and Split Rock art Gallery we depart for Cairns and the end of our adventure.
+Day 15: We depart Musgrave Roadhouse for Laura and a visit to the renowned Quinkan Cultural Centre and Split Rock art Gallery.
+After lunch we depart for Cairns on the final leg of our adventure.

 Our drive home will take us along the scenic Kennedy Hwy, where we cross back over the Great Dividing Range between Kuranda and Cairns.